-Brief Description of Program E.4.a.5.
+Brief Description of Program Deficiency E.4.a.5.
 The processing of requests for reasonable accommodation?
-[29 CFR § 1614.203(d)(4)]

-Deficiency

-Objective Deploy a standa rdized system to track reasonable accommodation requests across the VA.

-Target Date Nov 30, 2021

-Completion Date

-Planned Activities Target Date Completion Date Planned Activity

-Sep 1, 2021 Develop an enterprise-wide system to track reasonable accommodation

-1 requests.

-Sep 15, 2021 Test the system.

-Nov 30, Deploy the system.

-2021

-Accomplishments Fiscal Year Accomplishment

-2018 VA has gathered system requirements and established rules regarding mandatory usage of system.

-2019 The RASO hired a management analyst to aid in the development of the system and monitor and

-track RA data once the system is developed.

-2020 VA has contracted w with Microsoft to develop an administration wide system.
-Processing maps

-have been created ar nd provided to the contractor and development of the system has begun.
+[29 CFR §1614.203(d)(4)] Objective Deploy a standard Deploy a standardized system to track RA requests across VA.
+Target Date Jul 31, 2019 Jul 31, 2019 Completion Date Target Date Completion Date Planned Activity Planned Activities May 31, 2019 December 10, 2021 Develop an enterprise-wide system to track RA requests.
+Fianneu Activities Jun 28, 2019 July 30, 2021 Test the system.
+Jul 31, 2019 Deploy the system.
+Fiscal Year Accomplishment 2018 VA has gathered usage of system. system requirements and established rules regarding mandatory Accomplishments 2020 VA has contracted with Microsoft to develop an Administration wide system.
+Processing maps have been created and provided to the contractor and development of the system has already begun.
+2021 VA has complete of the system. d development of the system and has trained all RACs on usage 2019 fice hired a management analyst to aid in the development of the tor and track RA data once the system is developed.

-Brief Description of Program E.4.b.
+Brief Description of Program Deficiency E.4.b.
 Does the agency have a system in place to re-survey the workforce on a regular basis?
-[MD-715 Instructions, Deficiency Sec.
-I] Objective Implement a me echanism to resurvey t he workforce on a regular basis.
-Target Date Mar 31, 2021 Completion Date Planned Activities Target Date Completion Date Planned Activity Oct 1, 2020 Develop an electronic self-reporting tool for employees to verify and change their race, ethnicity, gender, and disability status that functions within HR Smart.
-Mar 31, 2021 Implement the self-reporting tool enterprise-wide.
-Accomplishments Fiscal Year Accomplishment
+[MD-715 Instructions, Sec.
+I] Objective Implement a mecl status.
+Implement a mechanism to re-survey the workforce on a regular basis regarding their disability status.
+Target Date Mar 31, 2021 Completion Date Target Date Completion Date Planned Activity Dec 31, 2021 Develop an electronic self-reporting tool for employees to verify and change their disability status that functions within HR Smart.
+Planned Activities Dec 31, 2021 Implement the self-reporting tool enterprise wide.
+Dec 31, 2021 Training sessions will be held, bulletins, job aides and training videos will be utilized to demonstrate how VA employees will use Employee Self Service (ESS) to initiate their Automated Telework form and navigate the Self Identification of Disability functionality.
+Fiscal Year Accomplishment Accomplishments 2021 g a feature in ESS that will allow employees to update their at any point in time.